 Are there great ideas in your region that need a better business case to secure funding?

-After two years of development and testing, Regional Solutions has launched a Best Practice Business Case Pathway to showcase the design, investment and implementation of Regionally Significant Projects.
+Since 2013, Regional Solutions has been developing and testing a Best Practice Business Case Pathway to showcase the design, investment and implementation of Regionally Significant Projects.

 To assist the development of investable projects there are a range of options that can be customised to your region: